Do spoil your appetite!

 Now we get to enter some of the more “exotic” territory of the Korean snack world.
 Shrimp chips are crispy, crunchy, and far more addictive than most people may assume about a seafood-based treat!
 No, this isn’t a bag of crunchy fried shrimp, pink and curled up in all their shellfish goodness (though that is a treat one can get, usually from larger markets in the banchan/반찬 section)!
 Think instead crispy, golden, french-fry-looking goodies that are salty, savoury, and a little shrimpy.
-Shrimp chips are a snack often enjoyed alongside alcoholic beverages, along with some other chips one can find when raiding `convenience stores in Korea.
+Shrimp chips are a snack often enjoyed alongside Korean alcohol, along with some other chips one can find when raiding `convenience stores in Korea.

 4. Orion Choco Pie/오리온 초코파이

 The Orion company are masters of producing these delectable little chocolate pies.
 A marshmallow on the inside, sandwiched by two round layers of cake, coated by chocolate and packed with deliciousness.
 Chocopies are especially popular with young students but can certainly be enjoyed by young and old alike.
 A while back there was a practice of giving choco pies on someone’s birthday in lieu of a cake.